Canada–United States Safe Third Country Agreement: Legal challenges

 On the Canadian side, the STCA has been challenged on the grounds that lack of safety laws to protect refugees in the United States gives refugees legitimate grounds to cross over to Canada for a better life.
-On December 29, 2005, a group of refugee and human-rights organizations (both in Canada & the U.S.) instigated a legal challenge of the U.S.'s claim as a third safe country for refugees seeking asylum.
+On December 29, 2005, a group of refugee and human-rights organizations (both in Canada and the U.S.) instigated a legal challenge of the U.S.'s claim as a third safe country for refugees seeking asylum.
 This legal challenge was supported by prominent figures such as Judge Michael Phelan of the Federal Court of Canada on November 29, 2007, and many others.

 Canada's Federal Court ruled on July 22, 2020, that the Safe Third Country Agreement was invalid because it infringes on the rights of asylum seekers, specifically rights guaranteed under section 7 of the Canadian Charter of Rights and Freedoms to "life, liberty, and security of the person."
-As when enforcing STCA, the refugees returning to the US are detained and imprisoned there, which is a “foreseeable” consequence of Canada's actions.
+As when enforcing STCA, the refugees returning to the US are detained and imprisoned there, which is a "foreseeable" consequence of Canada's actions.
 The decision was suspended for six months to allow time for the Parliament of Canada to respond by changing legislation or for the government to appeal the decision.
 The decision was stayed again on October 26, 2020, by the Federal Court of Appeal to allow time to hear the case.
 The appeal was granted by the Federal Court of Appeal in April 2021, overturning the earlier Federal Court decision and upholding the STCA as constitutional.

 On June 16, 2023, the Supreme Court of Canada found that Canada's participation in the agreement did not violate section 7 of the Charter, but sent the case back to Federal Court for review of whether it might violate section 15.

+In 2025, following Donald Trump's suspension of asylum claim processing in the United States, lawyers for the Canadian Association of Refugee Lawyers and the South Asian Legal Clinic of Ontario have launched an application for judicial review, seeking to declare it invalid on the basis of the U.S. no longer having a functional asylum system.